pedrofalcaokk/weather-api-exercise/README.md

   redis_data:
 ```

-* Please change the version used from main to an actual verion, main is meant for development
+* Please change the version used from main to an actual version, main is meant for development